Zimbra-Community/list-unsubscribe-zimlet/README.md

 The unsubscribe button in Zimbra is based on the List-Unsubscribe header as defined by http://www.list-unsubscribe.com/ or RFC 2369

+IN VERSION 0.6 THE UNSUBSCRIBE BUTTON IS HIDDEN WHEN NO HEADER IS PRESENT.
+In previous versions it showed disabled.

 Screenshot: https://raw.githubusercontent.com/barrydegraaff/list-unsubscribe-zimlet/master/list-unsubscribe.png

-If you find Zimbra OpenPGP Zimlet useful and want to support its continued development, you can make donations via:
+Do you like this Zimlet and want to support its continued development, you can make donations via:
 - PayPal: info@barrydegraaff.tk
 - Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A